 - Participation in elite research networks that create and test phase 1 and other early treatments.
 This means your care team has the widest possible range of trials to consider when recommending options for your child.

 - Nonprofit, in-house biotech enterprise, Seattle Children’s Therapeutics.
 Its capabilities range from research support, to clinical trial management, to a “Cure Factory” that makes chimeric antigen receptor (CAR) T-cell treatments specific to a child’s cancer.
 These include T-cell therapies developed in collaboration with the Ben Towne Center for Childhood Cancer Research that use the immune system to fight cancer.

 - Center for Clinical and Translational Research, which works to transform scientific discoveries into real-world therapies.

-- Partnership with Fred Hutch in the Seattle Cancer Care Alliance.
+- Partnership with Fred Hutchinson Cancer Center.